Philip-Payne/Python_Examples/02-Higher_Lower/README.md

 	if the guess is to high
 		output "Your guess was too high"
 	else
         output "Your guess was too low"

+    get another guess from the user

 loop